 Each year I pair Bible texts with commentary in the daily readings.
-In the past I’ve used various resources such as the Revised Common Lectionary, collects from the Book of Common Prayer, and Wesley’s Scripture Hymns.
-This year, the Scripture texts will be very brief.
+In the past I’ve used various resources such as the Revised Common Lectionary, quotes from the Early Church Fathers, and Wesley’s Scripture Hymns.
+This year, I’ll focus on brief prayers, known as “collects”, from the Book of Common Prayer.
+The accompanying Scripture texts will be very brief.
 This is modeled on a devotional practice I stumbled upon in recent years that has inspired me.

 The Moravian Church has a form of daily readings which pairs brief Old Testament sentences with New Testament texts.
 While this pairing is not original with the Moravians, the brevity of the Old Testament sentence (known as a Watchword) caught my attention.